Happiness

 - What makes me happy?

-- Am I happy with my life now?
+- Am I happy with my life right now?

 - Am I happy with who I am?

-- Am I happy with who I am with?
+- Am I happy with the people around me?

 - Am I happy with my choices?

-I believe that our choices affect our happiness.
+I believe our choices shape our happiness.
 And yes, happiness is a state of mind.

 Picture this: your mind is like a garden.
-It needs to be nurtured and taken care of, daily.
+It needs nurturing and care every single day.

-Sometimes all we need is to make the right choices.
-But then you ask, how do I know what the right choice is?
+But then you ask: how do I know what the right choice is?

-Choices can sometimes be a risk.
-But knowing when to take that risk is the key to happiness.
+Choices often involve risk.
+But learning when to take that risk matters.

-Before, I didn’t really know what made me happy, so I made bad choices.
-Worse, I ended up unhappy for a long time.
+For a long time, I didn’t know what truly made me happy, so I made poor choices.
+Worse, I stayed unhappy for years.

 In my case: